 We continued our longstanding reforestation work in our Northern Manhattan parks where we planted over 1,000 native trees and shrubs, most with the help of volunteers.
 In Highbridge Park, we planted more American chestnut hybrids in an effort to help restore the functionally extinct tree to its historic range and bolster the native forest habitat.
 Our American chestnut planting and monitoring effort is the largest urban trial of its kind.

 In our gardens, we hosted more than 100 public programs and events including fitness classes, movie nights, back-to-school giveaways, and cooking classes for over 4,000 community members.
 We were also excited to install Little Free Libraries at more than half of our 52 spaces this season.
 They’ve been instant hits and led to collaborations with schools, libraries, bookstores, and local authors.

 Many of our gardens also continued to be important food hubs where our urban agriculture team provided technical assistance via consultations, tutorials, and workshops.
 Our staff advised gardeners on all aspects of urban growing, from planning and trellising to pest control and harvesting.

 Our urban ag work also extended beyond NYRP’s own spaces to reach our Gardens for the City (GFTC) partners.
 In roughly a decade, GFTC has built and restored over 350 outdoor spaces for community partners citywide, averaging almost two dozen new gardens every season.
 A 2022 project highlight was renovating the half-acre Union Settlement campus that is a longstanding resource for East Harlem residents.

-Thank you for your dedication to New York Restoration Project, and by extension, our city.
-I look forward to working with you in 2022.
+None of this work would be possible without your support.
+Thank you for your commitment to New York Restoration Project and to ensuring that every New Yorker has access to the benefits of nature.
+I look forward to working with you in 2023.